Back to School with TT

 Back on the mainland, travel north for a real challenge – crack the clues on the Coniston Village spy mission, then let out your inner rambler and clamber up The Old Man of Coniston or even the nearby Scafell Pike, the highest mountain in England, if you’re courageous (and prepared).
 Although, if you prefer the relaxing waters of the Lake District to the dazzling heights of the nearby hills, the safe zone beside Coniston Water will guarantee no enemy agents will intercept you as you cause a splash.

 If there’s one thing at Treasure Trails that we love more than brilliant stories, puzzling clues and hidden gems, it’s delving into the history of places – whether local or of national importance.
-So where do we even start on our history lesson when there’s so much to discover?!
+So, where do we even start on our history lesson when there’s so much to discover?!

-There are some superb Prehistoric sites to visit across the UK, from the world-famous Stonehenge, the previously mentioned Cheddar Gorge and Castell Henllys Iron Age Village.
+There are some superb Prehistoric sites to visit across the UK, including the world-famous Stonehenge, the previously mentioned Cheddar Gorge and Castell Henllys Iron Age Village.
 But we’re jumping our curriculum forward a few hundred, or even thousand, years with the arrival of the Romans.

 Hunt down the clues inside the Roman walls on the Cirencester Old Town spy mission, a town once known as Corinium.
-You’ll even tiptoe past the Corinium Museum, chock-full of Roman artefacts and archaeological finds.
+You’ll even tiptoe past Corinium Museum, chock-full of Roman artefacts and archaeological finds.
 While Wales fell later than England, the Romans still left their mark, which can definitely be seen on the Caerleon treasure hunt!
 During your search for the lost loot around the town, once a military site and home to the 2nd Augustan Legion, you’ll be trekking past the ruins of the Roman Barracks, the Roman Legion Museum and Fortress Baths before returning to the Amphitheatre.
 But before we move on to the next topic, we have to visit Colchester, or Camulodunum, the first British city and capital of Roman Britain.
 In 61AD, the city was stormed and destroyed by the warrior queen Boudicca and the Iceni Tribe, with the Ninth Legion defeated before they moved on to Londinium.

 Fans of history will know that the Romans weren’t the only invaders on our shores in the past.
 Just a few hundred years after the Romans withdrew to southern Europe, the Vikings came from the north.
 In one of the earliest invasions, the raiders attacked a monastery at Lindisfarne.
 Explore the Holy Island and unearth the lost relics on the Lindisfarne Viking Hoard treasure hunt.
 But while Lindisfarne can take you on a journey to the past, you can’t really get a taste of Viking life without a trip to York, once the Viking capital of England.
 Examine the landmarks within the city walls on the York Minster Area detective mystery, then pay a visit to JORVIK Viking Centre to soak up the sights, sounds… and smells!… of the past.